Skip to main content

 Closing Lines

 The closing endpoint returns the final price posted before game time.
+The response uses the same V2 events structure as openers.
 Closing lines are widely considered the most efficient odds and are useful for evaluating betting performance.

 Building a Line Movement Chart